muhammadaus/Kai-Sign/README.md

 # Kai-Sign
-This is the repository for the project Kai-Sign. hello
+This is the repository for the project Kai-Sign.

 ## Project Overview
 Kai-Sign is a platform where users can create and verify ERC7730 metadata.
 The workflow involves: